-

 CHAMBOLLE-MUSIGNY 1ER CRU LES CRAS

-A subtly open nose, which delivers a charming bouquet and evokes red fruits, citrus fruits and faded flowers.
 The entry of mouth is finely refreshing.
 Lacey tannins and a caressing texture offer a supple mid-palate.
 Fresh and distinguished finish.
 Slight smoky note in retro-olfaction.

 Very digestible, thanks to its delicate and fresh appearance.
 Lots of pleasure now!